cbirdsong/birdsong.dev/posts/2021-01-08-performant-youtube-embeds.md

 ---
-title: Fast ways to embed YouTube videos
+title: Ways to embed YouTube videos
-description: The YouTube embed is a page speed killer.
-Here are some alternatives.
+description: The YouTube embed is a page speed killer, but there are alternatives.
 date: 2021-01-08
 tags:
   - youtube